 - i.
 Consultant is expected to attend monthly check-in meetings with GHMPO staff - ii.
-Consultant is expected to create a stakeholder committee that will help guide the corridor study process - iii.
+Consultant is expected to create a stakeholder committee that will help guide the corridor study process, including virtual options.
+Any stakeholder information will need to be translated into Spanish. - iii.
 Consultant is expected to collaborate with GDOT and consulting partners as needed - iv.
 Deliverables: Monthly check-in meetings, stakeholder engagement strategy, summaries of monthly check-in meeting and GHMPO staff feedback